List of Major League Baseball franchise postseason streaks: Postseason series win streaks

+Consecutive seasons with at least one postseason series win

-The Houston Astros have achieved the longest series win streak of 7 consecutive postseasons, from 2017–2023.
+The Houston Astros have achieved a record 7 consecutive postseasons with at least one postseason series win, from 2017–2023.
 The Atlanta Braves are the next-closest team in consecutive seasons with at least one playoff series win, with 5 from 1995–1999.
 Four consecutive seasons with at least one postseason series win have been achieved twice, three seasons in a row an additional five times, and back-to-back postseason appearances with a series win an additional sixteen times.

 Postseason series wins have become more common in recent years, as the postseason has been progressively restructured to include more teams (originally two, four since 1969, eight since 1995, ten since 2012, sixteen in 2020, twelve since 2022).
 Streaks predating 1995 are also included in the list of pennant streaks above.

 Bold indicates a current streak since 1969.